 1. Preparation of the interim balance sheet

 With this option, the company will end the year with negative net assets, but it is suitable if it’s foreseen that the financial results of the company will be very good next year and will raise the net assets value to an acceptable level.
-The net assets must be restored within the nine months after the end of the previous financial year.
+The net assets must be restored within the eight months after the end of the previous financial year.
 If that can’t be done, the owners must make a contribution to the net assets or start the compulsory liquidation.

 So, if better results are not expected from the new year, it is recommended to use any other options to restore the net assets value and not to end the year in negative equity.
 In case you decide to go with this option and need help in compiling the interim balance sheet, feel free to contact our accountants.

 This is one of the most popular measures and is suitable if help from owners is necessary and additional monetary or non-monetary contributions are needed.